bioimageit/bioimageit_gui/docs/source/tutorial_experiment.rst

 Visualize data
 --------------

-When we double clic any ``RawData`` on the data table, it opens a data viewer.
+When we double click any ``RawData`` on the data table, it opens a data viewer.
 The viewer is different depending on the data **format**.
 The data format is specified in each data metadata.
 If the browser app does not recognize the format, it cannot open it since it does not have any viewer for this data.

 In our example, the data format are *tif*.
 Thus, the browser app opens the *Napari* viewer: